albertnis/mqcontrol/README.md

 ### Docker

-mqcontrol is available on Docker Hub:[albertnis/mqcontrol](https://hub.docker.com/r/albertnis/mqcontrol).
+mqcontrol is available on Docker Hub: [albertnis/mqcontrol](https://hub.docker.com/r/albertnis/mqcontrol).
 The images are cross-platform and available in a variety of flavours.
 See the Docker Hub overview for more information.

 ```sh
 docker run albertnis/mqcontrol --help